kubeshop/kusk-gateway/docs/guides/rate-limit.md

 Rate limiting ensures that your application doesn't get more than a specified number of requests over time.
 It effectively helps to protect your API from overloading.
 For requests above the threshold, Kusk Gateway returns HTTP Too Many Requests error.

-Kusk makes it easy to configure Rate Limiting, using a simple CORS extension:
+Kusk makes it easy to configure Rate Limiting, using the `rate_limit` option in the `x-kusk` extension:

 ```yaml
 openapi: 3.0.0